Expensify/App/docs/articles/expensify-classic/account-settings/Close-Account.md

 If you're encountering an error message while trying to close your Expensify account, it's important to pinpoint the specific error.
 Encountering an error when trying to close your account is typically only experienced if the account has been an admin on a company’s Expensify workspace.
 (Especially if the account was involved in responsibilities like reimbursing employees or exporting expense reports.)

 In order to avoid users accidentally creating issues for their company, Expensify prevents account closure if you still have any individual responsibilities related to a Workspace within the platform.
-To successfully close your account, you need to ensure that your worksapce no longer relies on your account to operate.
+To successfully close your account, you need to ensure that your workspace no longer relies on your account to operate.

 Here are the reasons why you might encounter an error when trying to close your Expensify account, along with the actions required to address each of these issues: